All that you touch, you Change. All that you Change, Changes you.” - Octavia Butler, Parable of the Sower

 Apprenticed herself to a woman bard in Azerbaijan, but sadly has no musical talent.

-Epic narratives, folklore, music, literature and film of Central Asia and Western Asia; borderlands areas, culture and trauma, cross-cultural reading and translation.
+Epic narratives, folklore, music, literature and film of Central and Western Asia; decolonizing world literature, women bards, diasporas, borderlands areas, cross-cultural reading, translation studies.

 For more information, visit https://aoldfieldccu.wordpress.com/